tnichols217/notes/STAT 345/Textbook/1 - Random Variables.md

 $X^{-1}(y)=\{\}$

-Maps results of $X$ back to the samples that
+Maps results of $X$ back to all the possible samples that could have made that result.

 ## Cumulative Distributive Function $F$

 $F_X(x)=P_X(X\le x)\qquad\forall x\in R$